 Can you fix scoliosis with exercise?
-Mild scoliosis can be effectively reduced with exercise.
+Exercise can reduce mild scoliosis effectively.
 More severe cases may require a brace or surgery, but it can still be helpful.
-Below, you’ll find a list of the scoliosis exercises to straighten spine, as well as some recommended sports.
+Below, you’ll find a list of the scoliosis exercises to straighten the spine, as well as some recommended sports.

 The bend in your spine causes some muscles to be elongated.
-When stretching them even further, you can trigger a reflex that will pull them back and shorten them.
+When stretching them even further, you can trigger a reflex to pull them back and shorten them.
 This evens out the muscles around your spine.

 Bending on the opposite side of your scoliosis curve may be difficult and ineffective.

 Whatever stretching regimen you choose, avoid backbends, as they can cause excessive stress on your spine, which increases the bend.
 Excess spine rotations may also contribute to the problem.